 There’s Lots of History in This Park

 Between the lake and Laguna Road, in the late 1920s and early 1930s the Bastanchury Ranch (orange groves mostly) established a Ranch School for the kids of the Mexican workers.
-It was surrounded by an encampment of migrant workers who spoke no English.
+The lake was much smaller, merely a watering hole for the horses.
+To the south of the lake was an encampment of migrant workers who spoke no English.
 About 500 of them showed up on the census roles before 1930.
 This number and perhaps many more who escaped the census count, disappeared during the New Deal.
 It was April of 1933.
 Thousands of Mexican-Americans (legally here) were illegally deported back to Mexico.
 All the kids born here and some adults who were American citizens voluntarily left so as not to be separated from their families.
 This tragedy was supposedly to make room for white people who needed jobs, and were desperate enough to work the fields.
 It is not clear how many were willing to do the hard work and for how long.
 The history of farm laborers forced to leave usually left the farmers desperate for workers which meant higher labor costs and fewer crops picked.
 This higher cost couldn’t be passed on to their customers because oranges were in competition with fruit unaffected by forced labor removal.
 It was at this time the Bastanchury family lost their ranch to a group of bond holders.
-For more on this not-very-pleasant story of our past, click on Herman Hiltscher on Citrus Labor.
+For more on this not-very-pleasant story of this area’s past, click on Herman Hiltscher on Citrus Labor.
 For a personal view from a Fullerton resident who lived through those times: Manuel Rivas Maturino.
 And here’s a link to a rather long article on Bastanchury Ranch and its migrant workers.

 Here’s a big more trivia: While on the park side of Euclid, you may have noticed something interesting about the sidewalk on Euclid going south.
 It’s not a sidewalk, it’s dirt and there’s a guard rail.
 It’s that way for more than a mile; past Bastanchury all the way to Hiltscher Park.
 It’s the Bud Turner Trial; a horse trail.
 It passes V&H stables, and two other trails on its way to Hiltscher Park.
 Hiltscher Park Trail then joins the Juanita Cooke to form the longest horse trail loop in Fullerton; 4.5 miles.
 See map below with the name “Longest Horse Trail.”

 Two Out-and-Back Walks North of the Lake (adds ¾ mile and ½ mile) If you parked at the Euclid end and walked half way around the lake, you will be quite near the Juanita Cooke Trail.
 You can continue your walk by walking through the opening in the fence, across the street to the shady Cooke’s Corner.
 Cooke’s corner is an alternate place to park and can also serve as a meeting place because of the pretty good parking and a park bench.
 From Harbor (north of Bastanchury) take Hermosa left for two or three blocks.
-The Juanita Cooke Trail goes north and south through Cooke’s Corner and of course you can take it either way.
+The Juanita Cooke Trail goes through Cooke’s Corner and of course you can take it either north or south.
+The Juanita Cooke Trail was a railroad track put in, in 1917-1918 and when the city built up around it, streets dead-ended there.
+So you walk is uninterrupted in either direction for miles.
 Go as far as you want, of course.
 To give yourself a goal going south, ¾ mile on is a bridge where the Juanita Cooke passes over another abandoned rail line.
 To give yourself a goal going the other way, there is the very end of the Juanita Cooke at the Walmart on Imperial; ½ mile.

 The Lucy Van Der Hoff trail that goes off to the left is dead straight for 1,400 feet (about a block and a half).
-It then turns left uphill where it ends at a rarely used access road to some very expensive homes.
-Fun facts about the “Lucy” . . .
-It is the shortest “named trail” in Fullerton.
-And it is the border of Fullerton and La Habra.
-(Fullerton Parks maintains it though.)
-Walk along that road (700 feet along N Hermosa Place) until you see another trail open up on your left.
+It then turns left, uphill where it obliquely joins Hermosa Place which becomes Hermosa Drive in a few hundred feet.
+That road curves east at Cooke’s Corner.
+But instead, walk along that road (N Hermosa Place) until you pass La Palma then in about a hundred feet watch for another trail on your left.
 That trail is unnamed but will take you straight back to the Juanita Cooke.
 It emerges about ten feet above the Juanita Cooke Trail.
 The trail straight down the face may be too steep for most people, but you can find you way down the embankment by walking along the fence going south.
 From there you should be able to see Cooke’s Corner where you will pick up the return part of the loop around the lake.

 Double Loop (1.9 mi)